angryelectron/xbmq-js/README.md

 radio's 64-bit address will be used instead.

 ### Topic: rootTopic/gatewayIdentifier/online
-Message Type: String
+* _Message Type:_ String
-Message Value: "1" for online, "0" for offline
+* _Message Value:_ "1" for online, "0" for offline

-Messages are published to this topic by the gateway to indicate the gateway's online status.
+* _Description:_ Messages are published to this topic by the gateway to indicate the gateway's online status.

 ### Topic: rootTopic/gatewayIdentifier/response
-Message Type: JSON string
+* _Message Type:_ JSON
-Message Value: An [xbee-api](https://www.npmjs.com/package/xbee-api) frame
+* _Message Value:_ An [xbee-api](https://www.npmjs.com/package/xbee-api) frame

-Messages from the XBee network are published to this topic.
+* _Description:_ Messages from the XBee network are published to this topic.

 ### Topic: rootTopic/gatewayIdentifier/request
-Message Type: JSON string
+* _Message Type:_ JSON
-Message Value: An [xbee-api](https://www.npmjs.com/package/xbee-api) frame
+* _Message Value:_ An [xbee-api](https://www.npmjs.com/package/xbee-api) frame

-Mqtt clients can publish to this topic to issue commands on the XBee network.
+* _Description:_ Mqtt clients can publish to this topic to issue commands to the XBee network.
 Because JSON does not support hexadecimal numbers, `type` and `id` must be passed in decimal or as hedecimal strings (ie. 16, "0x10").
-Also, since many XBee commands don't require a commandParameter, it can be omitted from the message if desired.
+  Since many XBee commands don't require a commandParameter, it can be omitted from the message if desired.

+### Topic: rootTopic/gatewayIdentifier/log
+* _Message Type:_ JSON
+* _Message Value:_ Log messages.
+Verbosity is controlled by `--loglevel`.
+* _Description:_ Similar to what appears in the local log file.

 Tips for Using with MQTT Clients
 --------------------------------
 ### MQTT module for NodeJS
 * Call JSON.parse(message) on messages received from the `request` topic.
-* Call message.toString() on messages received from the `log` topic.
 * Call JSON.stringify(message) on XBee frame objects before publishing.

 ### Node-Red